michaelmaguire/twosidedsearch/server/README.txt

 Or leave out "speedycrew" if you're using your own account name.

-6. Blow away the schema objects so you can recreate them as part of iterative development.
+6. Blow away the "speedycrew" schema (and everything in it) so you can recreate them as part of iterative development.

    $ psql speedycrew_dev [speedycrew] -f drop.sql

-Since it lists the objects to be dropped explicitly, and since that set of objects changes over time, this isn't really a create way to do it, as it may leave some bits and pieces behind.
-The solution to this is probably to create a schema (= namespace) rather than using the default schema "public", so that the whole schema can be dropped at once, which I will look into.
-You can list schema objects with \dt.

 7. Start up a Django testing web server.